proxy-pylon/medical-deep-learning-project/README.md

 2. Adjust class weights.
 Double or triple it
 3. Oversample the minority class
 4. Use binary focal loss instead of cross-entropy loss

+ideas: You can adjust threshold to get +0.10 or +0.15 for F1.
+I will not do so for now